catalyst-cloud/catalystcloud-docs/source/database.rst

   | is_root_enabled | True  |
   +-----------------+-------+

-..
-This section below didn't work when I tried to run it on my instance on preprod.

 We can check that this has worked if we are able to access the database and run the following query: